-The following table sets forth the names, ages and positions of our executive officers, directors, and director nominees (ages as of April 5, 2022):
+The following table sets forth the names, ages and positions of our executive officers, directors, and director nominees (ages as of April 14, 2023):

 Name Age Position

-Stanley E. Jacot, Jr. 52 President and Chief Executive Officer
+Stanley E. Jacot, Jr. 53 President and Chief Executive Officer

-Pamela Haley 51 Chief Financial Officer
+Thomas J. Schaefer 47 Chief Financial Officer

-Laura Pitlik 48 Chief Marketing Officer
+Laura Pitlik 49 Chief Marketing Officer

-Kevin Comcowich 53 Chair of the Board of Directors
+Kevin Comcowich 54 Chair of the Board of Directors

 Albert D. Bolles, Ph.D.
-64 Director
+65 Director

-Deborah Carosella 65 Director
+Deborah Carosella 66 Director

-Lilian Shackelford Murray 63 Director
+Lilian Shackelford Murray 64 Director

-Amy Yoder 55 Director
+Amy Yoder 56 Director

-Gregory D. Waller 72 Director
+Gregory D. Waller 73 Director

-Non-Director Executive Officers
+Executive Officers

-Stanley E. Jacot, Jr. was appointed as our President and Chief Executive Officer in February 2022.
+Stanley E. Jacot, Jr. was appointed as our President and Chief Executive Officer in February 2022 and has served as a director of our Company since June 2022.
 He brings nearly 35 years of retail consumer marketing and executive leadership experience.
 Mr. Jacot served as president of Jane's Dough Foods, a producer of frozen dough and pizza products including branded, private label and co-packed products, from 2015 to 2021.
-Prior to that, he was the vice president of marketing at Mission Foods and vice president of Borden Dairy Company's branded dairy and yogurt division.
-Mr. Jacot has held a variety of senior marketing and operations positions with Conagra Foods Snacks and Kellogg Company.
+Prior to that, he was the vice president of marketing and operations positions with Conagra Foods Snacks and Kellogg Company.
 Mr. Jacot has a bachelor of science degree in marketing from DePaul University in Chicago, Illinois.
+We believe Mr. Jacot is qualified to serve as a member of our Board of Directors because of his nearly 35 years of experience in the consumer packaged goods industry as well as prior executive leadership experience.